CodeYourFuture/syllabus/docs/git/index.md

 ## History

 One useful features of Git is how it stores your commits.
-In Github Desktop, if you open the History tab, you can see a list of each commit that's been made in the repository, with the oldest at the bottom and the newest at the top.
+In GitHub Desktop, if you open the History tab, you can see a list of each commit that's been made in the repository, with the oldest at the bottom and the newest at the top.

 If you click on one of the commits, you'll see the changes that happened in it.
 This can be really useful to understand how the repository evolved to how it looks today.
 It can also help us to find out when bugs were introduced!